 Hosea 6:3: “Let us acknowledge the LORD; let us press on to acknowledge him.
 As surely as the sun rises, he will appear; he will come to us like the winter rains, like the spring rains that water the earth.”

-Recognizing all of these things brings life to our bones, joy to our hearts, and hope for the future.
-Never underestimate the power of acknowledging the Lord!
-He comes to us like the winter rains; he softens the soil of our hearts and gives us the opportunity to thrive.
+We have a Creator who cares about us; He comes to us like the winter rains – He softens the soil of our hearts and gives us the opportunity to thrive.